Spotting

 Coral Sea Road, is located along the departure end of Runways 4L, 4R, and 11, has some areas on the side of the road that are viewable for 4R and 11 departures, and 22L arrivals.

-The Kalaeloa Soundstage is outside of the airport, and does use the JRF ramp and hangars for film and TV productions.
-Currently, "NCIS Hawai‘i" is using parts of the soundstage.
-Up until, last year, the soundstage had been the primary production facility for "Magnum, P.I.", with the Island Hoppers helipad outside the building.
+The Kalaeloa Soundstage is right outside of the airport, and does use the JRF ramp and hangars for film and TV productions.
+"Rescue: HI-Surf" is currently in production, and using the soundstage.
+"NCIS Hawai‘i" used parts of the soundstage.
+Up until 2023, the soundstage had been the primary production facility for "Magnum, P.I.", with the fictional Island Hoppers helipad outside the building.

 Kawaihāpai Airfield [HDH/PHDH]

-Formerly known as Dillingham Airfield, on O‘ahu's northwest side, in Mokulēʻia.
+Formerly known as Dillingham Airfield, in Mokulēʻia, on O‘ahu's northwest coastline.
 Kawaihāpai Airfield is the island's primary airport for skydiving, ultralight aircraft, and glider activities.
 It is also leased from the US Army, whose lease has been extended through 2074.
+On occasion, HDH is also used for Film and TV productions.

 JOINT BASE PEARL HARBOR-HICKAM [HIK/PHIK]

-There are no public spotting areas, though arriving and departing traffic can be seen from the same HNL spotting locations.
+There are no public spotting areas for JBPHH, though arriving and departing traffic can be seen from the same HNL spotting locations.
 JBPHH is the home of the US Air Force's 15th Wing, and the Hawaii Air National Guard's 154th Wing.
+It is also the main air base for RIMPAC exercises.
 Transient military aircraft uses JBPHH as their main stopover point.

 WHEELER ARMY AIRFIELD [HHI/PHHI]